pepstock-org/Charba/readme.md

  * change `getXAxisID` method into `DatasetsItemsSelectorOptions` class in order to return a `IsScaleId` instance instead of a `String`.
  * remove `Event.TOUCHEND` item
  * rename `LegendAlign` class into `ElementAlign` in order to be able to use for `Title` options and configuration classes.
+ * rename `CartesianAxisType` class into `AxisKind` in order to manage axis type for radial linear and not only cartesian ones.

 ### Features